-I am new to the blog world, but I used to write a weekly music column, so I thought if I could commit to a column, it would be much the same commitment.
-Actually, no matter what you do, as long as you stay dedicated to making it work, it will work.
+I am new to the blog world.
+Long ago, I used to write a weekly music column.
+I thought if I could commit to something like a column, it would be similar.
+No matter what you do, as long as you stay dedicated to it, it will work.
 I wanted to write most of my life.
 I started sitting down with a pen in hand by the time I was nine.
-After several years of journaling, pen pal writing to camping buddies I met during Summer vacations, poems, lyrics and short stories, I considered writing for a living.
-Half into my Bachelor’s Degree, I took an internship that diverted my course of studies.
-I instead, fell for that rock n roll and somewhere along the way I found myself at the Crossroads, where I sold my soul to the blues.
+Half into my bachelor’s degree, I took an internship that diverted my course of studies.
+Instead, of more school, I fell for that rock n roll and somewhere along the way.
+When I found myself at the Crossroads and sold my soul to the blues.

 Not long into my internship, I covered a show and met a band that I would later marry (of course without a ceremony or formal vow exchange).
 It almost seemed like a natural progression, being so close to the music on a daily basis, it was only a matter of time before I found what I had long searched for; and I found it at a blues festival in Stanhope NJ.
 Working for Teddy Young, who at the time was known as The Young Gun would consume an amazing 12 years of memoirs and interesting travels.

-I have no regrets of letting go of a life that was outrageously fun and exciting so to raise my son.
-He never dampened my dreams, he actually offered me another dream, one I never thought I would live.
+Today marks my return to writing about music.
+Matthew never dampened my dreams, he actually offered me another dream.
+Motherhood is one life I never thought I would live.
 Life really is pretty amazing.
 I think it is all about how you process it.
 You have to make it the best it can be.
-If you do that and then share it with others… you have a rich life.
+If you do that and then share it with others because you have a rich life.

 Thanks for reading